-The club range has had varied usage particularly in war times when it became a practice range for the military recruits.
-Today it still sits in the midst of a rural farm of the original Calvert Family who were instrumental in the creation of the club.
+The club range has had varied usage particularly in war times when it became a practice range for military recruits.
+Today it still sits in the midst of a rural farm owned by the original Calvert Family who were instrumental in the club’s creation.

 The Sandford Rifle Club operates on a relaxed social shooting basis.
-Today the range is shared with the Hobart Rifle Club who lost the use of their home range of Pontville in 2007.
+Today the range is shared with the Hobart Target Rifle Club who lost the use of their home range at Pontville in 2007.

 Tasmania holds a long tradition of rifle shooting particularly associated with the early days of the 303 Lee Enfield Rifle.
 Examples can be seen below in a team photo taken around Easter 1950 at Campbell Town rifle range.

 The Sandford Rifle Club is an affiliated member of the Tasmanian Rifle Association (TRA) which is one of the oldest sporting bodies in Tasmania having been formed on 17 June 1887.

 From the TRA website you can obtain details of all Tasmanian rifle shooting events as well as the eleven clubs and eight ranges that are available within the state.